Lophelia II 2008 Explorers

 National Oceanic and Atmospheric Administration

-John Broadwater is chief archaeologist of the Office of National Marine Sanctuaries, National Oceanic and Atmospheric Administration (NOAA).
-From 2005 to 2007, Broadwater was program manager for NOAA’s Maritime Heritage Program.
-He was manager of the Monitor National Marine Sanctuary from 1992 to 2005, during which time he directed seven major expeditions to the remains of the Civil War ironclad USS Monitor, which lies at a depth of 235 ft, 16 miles off Cape Hatteras, North Carolina.
-From 1978 to 1990, as Virginia's first State Underwater Archaeologist, he directed a study of shipwrecks from the 1781 Battle of Yorktown.
-He has participated in numerous national and international underwater archaeological expeditions, including deep-water archaeology expeditions in the Black Sea and North Atlantic.
-In September of 2001, he descended in the Mir 2 submersible to the wreck of the RMS Titanic.
+John Broadwater is Chief Archaeologist of the Office of National Marine Sanctuaries, National Oceanic and Atmospheric Administration (NOAA).
+During 2005-2007, he was Program Manager for NOAA’s Maritime Heritage Program.
+From 1992-2005 he was Manager of the Monitor National Marine Sanctuary, during which time he directed seven major expeditions to the remains of the Civil War ironclad USS Monitor, which lies at a depth of 235 feet, 16 miles off Cape Hatteras, North Carolina.
+During 1978-90, as Virginia's first State Underwater Archaeologist, he directed a study of shipwrecks from the 1781 Battle of Yorktown.
+He has participated in numerous national and international underwater archaeological expeditions, including deepwater archaeology expeditions in the Black Sea and North Atlantic.
+In September, 2001, he descended in the Mir 2 submersible to the wreck of the RMS Titanic.
 He has served on numerous advisory boards, and is a Fellow in The Explorers Club.
 He has published a variety of technical and popular articles and contributed to numerous archaeological books and encyclopedias.
-He has a master’s degree in American studies from the College of William and Mary, and a doctorate in maritime studies from the University of St. Andrews, Scotland.
+He has a master’s degree in American Studies from the College of William and Mary, and a Ph.D. in Maritime Studies from the University of St. Andrews, Scotland.

-Andrew Bruening received his PhD from the University of South Carolina (USC), with his dissertation on the geology and paleoecology of south Florida.
-He is the lead science teacher at Metro Early College High School, a STEM (science, technology, engineering and math) high school affiliated with Ohio State University and the Battelle Memorial Institute.
-During the past 10 years, Bruening's teaching experience has included high school physics and earth science classes.
-He returned to school for his PhD in 2001.
-As a doctoral student at USC, he taught laboratory courses and several undergraduate courses.
-Bruening involves students in research as much as possible, and works to incorporate his own research experiences into the classroom.
+Andrew Bruening received his Ph.D. from the University of South Carolina (USC), with his dissertation on the geology and paleoecology of south Florida.
+He is the lead science teacher at Metro Early College High School, a STEM (Science, Technology Engineering and Math) HS affiliated with The Ohio State University and Battelle Memorial Institute.
+During the past ten years, Andrew has attained considerable teaching experience.
+He taught high school Physics and Earth Science classes from 1998 to 2001 before returning to school for his Ph.D. in 2001.
+As a graduate student at USC, he taught laboratory courses and several undergraduate courses while completing his PhD.
+Andrew truly enjoys teaching and feels his enthusiasm in the classroom helps the students learn the material.
+He enjoys sharing his experience and love of geology and physical sciences with students.
+Andrew has always believed in involving students in research as much as possible, and works to incorporate his own research experiences into the classroom.

 Woods Hole Oceanographic Institution

-Walter Cho recently received his doctorate in biological oceanography from the Massachusetts Institute of Technology/Woods Hole Oceanographic Institution Joint Program.
+Walter Cho is a recent graduate of the PhD program of the Massachusetts Institute of Technology/Woods Hole Oceanographic Institution Joint Program in Biological Oceanography.
 His research interests include the population genetics and ecology of deep-sea organisms, with a particular interest in seamount and coral-associated fauna.

-Robert Church has over 15 years experience in underwater archaeology and historical research.
-For the past 10 years, he has served as a marine archaeologist with C & C Technologies, Inc. (C & C) — an international hydrographic survey company headquartered in Lafayette, Louisiana.
-Church routinely works with deep-ocean remotely operated vehicles (ROVs) and autonomous underwater vehicles (AUVs), as well as conventional marine geophysical equipment.
-While at C & C, he has led field investigations on numerous deep-water shipwreck sites in the Gulf of Mexico, including U-166, Robert E. Lee, Gulfpenn, the Green Lantern wreck, and the Viosca Knoll wreck.
-He was chief scientist and project manager for the Deep Wrecks I Study (MMS 2007-015), which is one of the most comprehensive biological and archaeological studies of deep-water shipwrecks to date and currently the deepest archaeological project in the Gulf of Mexico.
+Mr. Church has over 15 years experience in underwater archaeology and historical research.
+He has served as a marine archaeologist with C & C Technologies, Inc. (C & C) for the past 10 years.
+C & C is an international hydrographic survey company headquartered in Lafayette, Louisiana.
+Mr. Church routinely works with deep ocean Remotely Operated Vehicles (ROVs) and Autonomous Underwater Vehicles (AUVs), as well as conventions marine geophysical equipment.
+While at C & C, he has lead field investigations on numerous deepwater shipwreck sites in the Gulf of Mexico, including U-166, Robert E. Lee, Gulfpenn, the Green Lantern Wreck, and the Viosca Knoll Wreck to name a few.
+Mr. Church was Chief Scientists and project manager for the Deep Wrecks I Study (MMS 2007-015), which is one of the most comprehensive biological and archaeological studies of deepwater shipwrecks to date and currently the deepest archaeological project in the Gulf of Mexico.

-Church holds a master's degree in maritime history and nautical archaeology from East Carolina University and a bachelor of arts degree in history with a minor in biology from the University of Arkansas at Little Rock.
-For his work on various deep-water shipwreck projects, he received the Corporate Leadership Award (CORLA) from the U.S. Department of the Interior, Mineral Management Service (2002), the Cooperative Conservation Award from the Department of the Interior (2005), and the Excellence in Partnering Award from the National Oceanographic Partnership Program (2007).
+Mr. Church has a Masters degree in Maritime History and Nautical Archaeology from East Carolina University and a Bachelors of Arts degree in History with a minor in Biology from the University of Arkansas at Little Rock.
+For his work on various deepwater shipwreck projects, Mr. Church received the Corporate Leadership Award (CORLA) from the United States Department of the Interior, Mineral Management Service (2002), the Cooperative Conservation Award from the Department of the Interior (2005), and the Excellence in Partnering Award from the National Oceanographic Partnership Program (2007).

 Geoff Cook

-Geoff Cook moved from Sydney, Australia, to Ann Arbor, Michigan, in April 2008 to take up the position of operations manager for SeaView Systems, Inc. For the previous 15 years, he was the owner/operator of an electrical contracting company and provided business management consulting and remotely operated vehicle technical support to SeaView Systems.
+Geoff Cook moved from Sydney, Australia to Ann Arbor,.
+Michigan in April 2008 take up the position of operations manager for SeaView Systems Inc. For the previous 15 years he was the owner/operator of an electrical contracting company and provided business management consulting and ROV technical support to SeaView Systems.

 Assistant Professor